Transfer of Credit

 Students are responsible for informing themselves of and meeting the deadlines for the filing of all University documents and forms.
-These deadlines are listed in the University Calendar printed in the Bulletin.
-Graduate Studies also maintains a list of deadlines.
-The following forms or items must be submitted to the University before the granting of the degree--most, but not all, of these forms are to be filed with the Graduate Division office:
+These deadlines are listed in the University Calendar printed in the Bulletin and on the Graduate Studies website.
+The following forms or items must be submitted to the University before the granting of the degree -- most, but not all, of these forms are to be filed with the Graduate Division office:

-The Graduate Approved Program (GAP) on file with the Graduate Division will be valid only during the time a student is enrolled and retains continuing registration eligibility in the University [Students lose continuing registration ability when they are absent from the University for more than one term.]
-Students who lose their continuing registration eligibility will have their filed GAP program voided.
-Students wishing to renew their work toward the graduate degree will need to be readmitted to classified standing in the department and to file a new GAP that meets current requirements (or to file a Request to Activate Previously Filed Documents if no new curriculum requirements are in effect), and will be subject to any new policies and procedures implemented during their absence from the University.
+The Advancement to Candidacy form (ATC) on file with the Graduate Division will be valid only during the time a student is enrolled and retains continuing registration eligibility in the University.
+[Students lose continuing registration ability when they are absent from the University for more than one term.]
+Students who lose their continuing registration eligibility will have their filed ATC program voided.
+Students wishing to renew their work toward the graduate degree will need to be readmitted to classified standing in the department and to file a new ATC that meets current requirements (or to file a Request to Activate Previously Filed Documents if no new curriculum requirements are in effect), and will be subject to any new policies and procedures implemented during their absence from the University.
 There is one exception.
-If the only degree requirement pending is the completion of the thesis, and it is within the seven year limit, you do not have to apply for readmission.
-You only have to complete the thesis and file for graduation.
+If the only degree requirement pending is the completion of the thesis, and it is within the seven year limit, a student does not have to apply for readmission, but only has to complete the thesis and file for graduation.